expo/expo/docs/pages/push-notifications/faq.md

 We don't impose any limit on the number of push notifications you can send.
 For best results, we do recommend you add throttling (handled automatically in the [`expo-server-sdk-node`](https://github.com/expo/expo-server-sdk-node)) and retry logic to your server.

-Total notifications is much less important than your maximum notification throughput- how many notifications you send per second at peak.
+Total notifications is much less important than your maximum notification throughput—how many notifications you send per second at peak.
 If this number is more than a couple hundred, reach out to us because we'd love to hear about what you're working on!

 ### How do I set up push notifications?